 Lubbock County prosecutors are extremely aggressive in the prosecution of first-offense DUI charges in Lubbock.
 An individual will be arrested for a first-offense DUI charge in Lubbock.
 There are no preset programs, but an individual is entitled to pre-trial diversions or other programs to get their charges dismissed.

-If you are currently facing DUI charges and are seeking a robust legal defense, it is important to contact a DUI attorney in Lubbock as soon as possible.
+If you are currently facing DUI charges and are seeking a robust legal defense, it is important to contact a DWI attorney in Lubbock as soon as possible.
 A knowledgeable attorney can help lessen or dismiss any potential penalties, such as license suspension, associated with your first-offense DUI charges in Lubbock.

 Hearing of the Case